Geeksltd/GCop/Rules/GCop414.md

 ## Rule description

+String.ToString Method() Returns this instance of String; no actual conversion is performed.
 Because this method simply returns the current string unchanged, there is no need to call it.
+also You'll get a Null Reference Exception if your string is NULL and you use .ToString();

 ## Example 1
 **Violating code:**